Please explain the RCSID macro at the start of every .cpp file.

 As KDE developer who has follow svn to git transition, i can said, that git, is powerful, but too powerful.
 It's a bulldozer to make a small hole (if i talk about Exiv2 project).
 This tool is perfect to manage huge projects, with a large amount of developers / contributors (as Linux), but for medium and small projects, git is not very well adapted.

-#10 Updated by Robin Mills over 1 year ago
+#10 Updated by Robin Mills almost 2 years ago

 Thanks for the cartoon, Thomas.
 That just about sums up GIT.